cgrusden/cgrusden.github.io/_posts/2023-01-01-bark-bus-idea.md

 title: "IDEA: Bark Bus"
 ---

 I've had this idea for quite some time.
-I came up with it, after i saw [this dude in Texas](https://www.boredpanda.com/rescued-dog-train-tractor-stray-eugene-bostick/?utm_source=google&utm_medium=organic&utm_campaign=organic).
+I came up with it after i saw [what this dude in Texas did for his rescued animals](https://www.boredpanda.com/rescued-dog-train-tractor-stray-eugene-bostick/?utm_source=google&utm_medium=organic&utm_campaign=organic).

 I want to help animals in shelters and rescues get adopted.
 Pets in rescues and shelters are an unfortunate byproduct of domesticating animals to be pets.

 And everytime I think about pets, I think about a quote from Ghandi:

-*_“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”_*
+*“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”*

 The immediate problem is that there are a lot of pets in shelters, and people continue to go out and buy pets from breeders.
 Sure, there can be behaviour problems with a rescued pet, but we suck as a nation if we just discard the unfavorable ones and go get new one.
 I find that extremely wasteful.